Futures Dollar-to-Tick Calculator

 Every major index futures contract has a micro counterpart: MES mirrors ES, MNQ mirrors NQ, MYM mirrors YM, and M2K mirrors RTY.
 Micros have 1/10th the tick value of their full-size equivalents—making them ideal for traders on smaller accounts or those testing strategies with lower risk.
 Many futures prop firms like Bulenox, My Funded Futures, and Tradeify allow micro contracts during evaluations, which can be a smart way to manage drawdown while building consistency.

 If you're deciding between micro and full-size contracts, use this calculator to compare the exact dollar impact.
 Enter the same tick/point values with both instruments and you'll see instantly how micros reduce your per-trade risk by 10x while keeping the same R:R ratio.
+Newer 2026 firms like FuturesElite, FundedElite, and Phidias all support micros across their evaluation programs — useful when you want to rebuild consistency at lower stakes after a reset.

 Commodity Futures: Oil, Gold, Silver & More